Speed33 Owners Gallery

 Crawford Speed33

 Mr. Al Crawford's Speed33 is a work of power and beauty.
 This professionally built Speed33 features a fully polished GM LS7 engine with Keisler 5 speed manual backing it.
 Take a look at those custom stainless exhaust pipes!
 Interior details feature high grade leather, accents with contrasting types, Vintage Air AC and Dakota Digital gauge package.
-Now that this one is ready for the road, it is also available for purchase.
-Please contact Kevin at American Speed: 734.451.1141 to inquire on pricing and availability.
-We'll be featuring this one in our front showroom for a while - stop by and check it out.

 Beard Speed33